 The table below shows the different types of returns on each of these investments.

-Interest and dividends are cash payments that the issuers of the Any investment that you purchase.
+A charge for borrowing money, most often based on a percentage of the amount owed. and dividends are cash payments that the issuers of the Any investment that you purchase.
 Examples include an exchange-traded fund, a mutual fund, stock in an individual company, a bond and a money market fund.
 There are also many more complex financia...
 More (i.e., stock, fund or A form of debt issued by government entities and corporations.) make to owners.

 Capital gains come from changes in the value of your investment.
 You pay taxes on capital gains only when you sell the Any investment that you purchase.
 Examples include an exchange-traded fund, a mutual fund, stock in an individual company, a bond and a money market fund.
 There are also many more complex financia...
 More which then makes them realized capital gains.
 The taxable amount of the realized capital gain is the difference between the amount you receive when you sell the Any investment that you purchase.
 Examples include an exchange-traded fund, a mutual fund, stock in an individual company, a bond and a money market fund.
 There are also many more complex financia...
 More and the amount you paid for it when you bought it.
 Unrealized capital gains are changes in the value of any investment you haven’t yet sold.
 If the value of an investment is less than what you paid for it, you are said to have a capital loss which can be thought of as a negative capital gain.